DanielFGray/reactblog/content/posts/why-react.md

 ReactDOM.render(<TodoList todos={data} />, document.querySelector('#app'))
 ```

-It introduces markup directly into the JavaScript file, but uses JavaScript's existing logic, in this case it uses `map` to iterate and transform the array.
+It introduces markup directly into the JavaScript file, but uses JavaScript's existing logic; in this case it uses `map` to iterate and transform the array.

 ---